geyserfund/geyser-app/ARCHITECTURE.md

 ### Form Practices

-You can then use the submit like this:
+We can then use the submit like this:

 ```tsx
 return (